elabftw/elabftw/documentation/docs/usage/user-guide/scheduler.md

 ### Recurring events

+Enable **Repeat** when creating a booking, then choose how often it repeats and after how many occurrences it ends.
 Bookings can repeat daily, weekly, or monthly.
-Choose the interval and number of occurrences when creating the booking.
 A recurring booking can include up to 100 reservations over a period of up to 10 years.

 :::warning